jpmorgan-payments/authentication/README.md

 openssl rsa -in keypair.pem -pubout -out publickey.crt openssl pkcs8 -topk8 -inform PEM -outform PEM -nocrypt -in keypair.pem -out pkcs8.key
 ```

+## Contribution

+These are simple example snippets.
+We welcome any additional language contributions and any performance improvements/suggestions.